OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 In order to protect against both of these issues, a maximum password length should be enforced.
 This should be 50 characters for Bcrypt, and at least 64 characters for other algorithms.
 There are two main ways that this can be done:

 - Restrict the maximum length in a password policy.
 - Hash the password with another algorithm such as SHA-1 (which produces a 40 character output) or SHA-256 (64 characters) before hashing it with the modern algorithm.
+This is known as pre-hashing.

-# Hashing Algorithms
+# Password Hashing Algorithms

 ## Modern Algorithms